12 tips to improve your chances of approval when applying for a new credit card.

 Tip #5: Check and improve your credit rating

 Banks typically use a credit rating system when assessing your eligibility for the card and card limit in question.
-Based on your credit history, repayment habits and current credit lines, they work out how much you can safely borrow.
+Based on your credit history, repayment habits and current credit lines, the lender will work out how much you can safely borrow.
 This information is available to lenders whenever you apply for any form of credit, but also to you at any time.
 You should request a free copy of your credit history before applying, so you can correct any possible errors on it and see exactly what the bank will be seeing when they assess your application.
-If the report is less than ideal, it may be wise to delay your application until a time when you’ve improved your credit report.
+If the report is less than ideal, it may be wise to delay your application and spend some time improving your credit score to increase your chances of future card approval.

 Tip #6: Lower your credit utilisation ratio

-If you already have a credit card balance, it’s wise to pay off your existing balances before putting in that application.
-This is because having a high debt utilisation ratio is a poor indication of credit-worthiness and may hurt your application.
+If you already have a credit card balance, it’s wise to pay off your existing balances before submitting a new credit card application.
+This is because having a high debt utilisation ratio is a poor indication of credit-worthiness and reduce the likelihood of a successful application.
 To calculate your ratio, divide the total current balances on your cards by their total limits, e.g. if the limits on your three cards are $5,000 each, and you have $4,000 balance on each of them, your ratio is $12,000/$15,000 = 80%.
 A healthy ratio is typically 30% or less.
+If you’re struggling to repay your debts because of high-interest rates, consider consolidating your debt with a 0% balance transfer credit card.

 Tip #7: Bank with your credit card provider-to-be

-This will be very beneficial to your application process.
+Opening a savings account or debit account with the bank you’re applying with could help with the application process.
 Firstly, it will significantly speed up your application, because you’re an existing customer and the bank has already verified that you are a legitimate customer.
 Secondly, if you have a transaction or savings account with them, where your salary is deposited monthly, it proves that you have a paying job and a regular income stream.
 If you apply online and do it via internet banking, your application becomes even faster because your details will usually already be pre-populated on the forms.
-Existing customers get approved more easily and quickly without the hassle of having to provide much further documentation.
+As long as they meet the eligibility requirements, existing customers can sometimes get approved quicker than other applicants without the hassle of providing further documentation.

 Applying for a credit card